sberiashvili/externytix/README.md

 If a best angle is found, the aimbot calculates the smoothed angle by dividing the best angle by 5 and adds it to the current view angles.
 It then writes the new view angles to memory, allowing for the player to aim at the target automatically.

 #### Usage
-To use this aimbot, build the code using Visual Studio and run the resulting executable while playing Counter-Strike: Global Offensive.
-Press and hold the left mouse button to activate the aimbot.
+To use this aimbot, open up "externytix.vxcproj" file.
+Then build the code using Visual Studio in Release x86 and run the resulting executable while playing Counter-Strike: Global Offensive.
+The aimbot will automatically aim while spraying, it's better to have accurate legit aim to make aimbot work better.
+Note that this aim tool doesn't fully aim for you, it's sort of an aim assist.

 Note that the use of this aimbot can result in a ban from the game.
 Use it at your own risk.